“I Cured Myself of Cancer!”

 Over the next several months, Verla continued to decline, so she moved to a new apartment that was more handicap-friendly and got a caretaker to come in every so often to help her.
 During all of these health problems, Verla somehow unfortunately allowed her medical insurance to expire and was therefore burning through her savings rapidly.

 At a colonic enema clinic, she met Joe Sanchez, with whom she became good friends.
 Verla says that Joe was very supportive of her, but not financially, even when she directly asked him for money.
 Eventually, Verla ran out of money entirely and admitted herself into a hospice house.
-The staff there contacted Verla’s family back in New York, with whom she had only erratic communication over the years.
+The staff there contacted Verla’s family back in New York, with whom she has had only erratic communication over the years.
 Her sister, Rose, and her brother, Gary, flew out to see her.
 “They did a lot of nice things for me while they were here,” Verla says, “but they only gave me $150.00.”
 Verla had asked them for money so that she could continue her regime of message therapy and “live” vegetable juices, but they refused.

 About a month ago, the hospice house discharged her to a nursing home, where they thought the care would be more appropriate to Verla’s needs.
 Verla, however, is having a hard time adjusting.
 She demands constant attention of the staff, and if she does not get it, she cries or continuously pushes her call bell, sometimes in 10-minute intervals.
 She is demanding message treatments, which the home does not offer, and a diet only of freshly squeezed—“live”—juices of fruits and vegetables.
 When told this is not a sustainable option in this facility, she became very upset, though she has begun recently to eat cooked food, which she says she hates, after eating only raw food for three years.
 She also does not accept the fact that she has terminal cancer.
 “I’m not ready to die,” she says.
 “I don’t see any physical reason why doctors think I have cancer,” she adds, and points to the color and softness of her skin as well as the color of her veins to prove that she is cancer-free, though to everyone else she appears to be wasting away.
 “I want to walk again and be a normal person,” she says.
 “I know what has to be done, but I have no resources.”

 Because she is significantly younger than the rest of the residents, she refuses to mix with them or join in any activities.
 “They’re all old!” she says.
-Occasionally, her friend, Joe, shows up to visit, but she is “disappointed by him, too.”
+Occasionally, her friend, Joe, shows up to visit, but she is “disappointed” by him, too.
 Meanwhile, the staff are trying their best to find interesting things for Verla to do.

 (Originally written June 1996)